armory/documentation/_spinnaker_install_admin_guides/packer.md

 **Note** This section focuses on configuring packer scripts to build machine images (such as AMIs).
 If you're only deploying to Kubernetes, you can skip this section.

-# What exactly is the packer script?
+# What exactly are packer scripts?
 Spinnaker works best when deploying immutable artifacts to immutable machine images.
-The packer script is used during the **Bake Stage** to create a immutable machine image.
+When working with machine images, packer scripts are used during the **Bake Stage** to create an immutable machine image.

-Spinnaker knows which packer script to use by specifying the packer's configuration json in the **Bake Stage**, in the **`Template File Name`**.
-The default is `aws-ebs.json`, which sources `install_package.sh` for debians.

-The provided way to do this is by debian/rpm packages stored into a artifact repository (Bintry, Nexus, Artifactory, etc.).
-The packer script will  pull from the artifact repository and install it onto the machine.
-Spinnaker will then package up the image and make it available in the next stage of a pipeline.
+Spinnaker has a microservice called Rosco, which uses [Packer](https://www.packer.io/) to bake machine images (such as Amazon Machine Images or AMIs).
+Out of the box, it comes with the packer templates and scripts listed [here](https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer).

+By default, Rosco performs the following actions in a "Bake" stage:
+* Takes a list of desired packages specified in the pipeline definition
+* Identifies the `deb` files produced by your CI pipeline and matches those to the desired package
+* Creates a set of Packer variables using the name/repository of the matched `deb` file(s)
+* Bakes an AMI using the `aws-ebs.json` packer template (visible [here](https://github.com/spinnaker/rosco/blob/master/rosco-web/config/packer/aws-ebs.json))
+* Runs the `install_packages.sh` script (visible [here](https://github.com/spinnaker/rosco/blob/master/rosco-web/config/packer/install_packages.sh)) to install the identified `deb` packages into the AMI
+* Make the AMI ID available to later stages in the Spinnaker pipeline (such as deployments)

+In a bake stage configuration, you can specify other packer templates to use.

-If your app is using zip, tarballs or you'll need some customization, you'll need to create a new packer script.
-See [Rosco/Baking Configuration](http://docs.armory.io/admin-guides/rosco/) for steps on how to do this.
+If your app is using zip, tarballs or you'll need some customization, you'll need to create a new packer script (see below).

-# Adding custom packer scripts
+# Adding custom packer scripts to Armory Spinnaker

 Out of the box, Armory Spinnaker comes with these built-in packer templates and scripts: https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer

 If you'd like to add additional packer template or script files, you can add them via Halyard:

 * If it does not already exist, create this directory: `~/.hal/<deployment-name>/profiles/rosco/packer/`
   * For example, if you're using the default Halyard deployment, then create this directory: `~/.hal/default/profiles/rosco/packer/`
 * Add the templates and scripts to the created directory.